VedatAlpGoktepe/LearnAI/README.md

 - Ashwin Mallik - ashwin.mallik@mail.utoronto.ca

 ### Brief Description of the Web Application:
-IntelliCart is a web application designed to simplify your shopping experience.
-Users can input their shopping list or specify a project they wish to undertake, such as baking a cake or building a shed.
-IntelliCart then intelligently maps out the nearest stores that have the required materials, highlighting the ones with the best prices.
-This ensures users can efficiently gather everything they need while saving money.
+LearnAI is a web application designed to support your learning experience.
+Users can input their desired topics they wish to learn or improve in, such as data structures or making a website.
+LearnAI then intelligently makes a simple course to follow that teaches the user about the topic.
+By teaching concepts in increasing difficulty from low to medium to high, it ensures usability even for topics the user is unfamiliar with.

 ### Required Elements
 - **User Authentication**: Implement secure login and registration for users.
-- **Prompt Input**: Allow users to input a list of shopping materials they want.
+- **Prompt Input**: Allow users to input a topic/topics they want to learn.
-- **AI Integration**: Use AI to generate what elements are needed in a user's build (e.g., what ingredients will be needed to make a cake).
+- **AI Integration**: Use AI to generate what a collection of content the user can use to learn said topic (e.g. relevant information, images/diagrams, flashcards, quizzes).
-- **Mapping**: Display the locations of the stores on a map.
-- **Price Comparison**: Identify the cheapest options for the required materials.
 - **Responsive Design**: Ensure the application is accessible on various devices (desktop, tablet, mobile).

 - **Frontend Framework:**